narengan/cis/iam.md

 This policy must be created and managed through the IAM manage page.

 Instance level access means that Bob can give Tony permission to Instance 1 out of the 10 instances present.
-User B is able to view all the domains in this instance.
+Tony is able to view all the domains in this instance.

 If Bob wants to give Writer or Manager to access the following, he needs to give instance level access:
-1. Load balancer - pools and monitors
+1. Load balancer - pools and healthchecks
 2. Firewall access rules
 2. Workers etc